nnsW3/HESEA_Lib/README.md

 * NVIDIA Xavier [Linux for Tegra 4.2.2]
 * MinGW (64-bit) on Windows 10

-HESEA users have reported successful operation on the following systems:
+HESEA users have reported successful operations on the following systems:

 * FreeBSD
 * Ubuntu [16.04]